kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - Do you ever wonder who his monitoring the kube api-server, controllermanager, scheduler and etcd ?
 It is actually kubelet that makes sure all these components are always up.
 - These are static pods.
 - The kubelet service can deploy pods directly without the api-server.
 Keep the manifests in a directory(usually /etc/kubernetes/manifests) which the kubelet is configured to read from and kubelet will deploy the static pod on that particular node.
+- only pod definition files are allowed in this directory.
+You cannot deploy other k8s objects here.
+- Look for --config parameter in the .service file to look for the manfiest directory.
 - kubelet also makes a mirror object which appears in the `kubectl get pods` result.
 However, you cannot control the pod from kubectl.

+### Note regarding static pods and Daemon sets:
+- Static pods and pods created by Daemon sets are ignored by the scheduler.

 ## Multiple schedulers